Heat LQ

 Canola |

-Apply when the crop has reached 80% seed colour change. |
+Apply when the crop has reached 80% seed- colour change. |

-Chickpeas | Apply when majority of plants are mature with only the upper part remaining green.
+Apply when majority of plants are mature with only the upper part remaining green.
 Seed moisture is 30% or less.
 Majority of Desi type seeds are yellow/brown, and Kabuli type seeds are tan/white. |

-Dry common beans3, soybeans |
+Dry common beans2,3, soybeans2 |

 Apply when stems are green to brown, pods are mature (yellow, brown) and 80 - 90% of leaves have dropped. |

-Field peas |
+Field peas2 |

-Apply when 75% of pods have dried down.
-Peas should be firm in remaining pods. |
+Apply when about 75% of pods have dried down (changed colour). |

-Red Lentils4 |
+Red Lentils5 |

-Sunflowers5 |
+Sunflowers6 |

 Apply when the backs of the heads and bracts are turning yellow, and seed moisture is 20 - 30%. |